sonamsamdupkhangsar/oauth2-token-mediator/README.md

-This token-mediator will follow the `Token-Mediating Backend`  where the client application makes a request to this project and which initiates the Oauth flow as described in [Token-Mediating Backend](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-token-mediating-backend)(Token-Mediating Backend).
+This token-mediator will follow the `Token-Mediating Backend`  where the client application makes a request to this project and which initiates the Oauth flow as described in [Token-Mediating Backend](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-token-mediating-backend).

 There are 2 endpoints:
 1. Initiate the OAuth flow